akeneo/pim-api-docs/content/concepts/catalog-structure.md

 In the PIM, products are structured thanks to the Catalog structure entities.

-Each section below contains an explanation of the concept behind these resources, what is their usage in the PIM and their JSON format in order to interact with the API.
+Each section below contains an explanation of the concept behind these resources.
+You will find out more about their usage in the PIM and their JSON format in order for them to interact with the API.

 ## Category
 ::: availability versions=1.7,2.0,2.1,2.2,2.3,3.0,3.1,3.2,4.0 editions=CE,EE